Q: Do you only cut stones for jewelers, or can anyone have a gem cut?

 Q: I know what I want, but I don't see it on your website.
 In fact, there aren't many gems on here at all!
 What should I do?

 A: The main purpose of this site is to give our customers information on services offered, to provide general updates on our business, and to sell a small number of gems directly.
 By no means are the items listed here the only ones available.
 The vast majority of my output is through the "custom" or "commissioned" channel, and I have thousands of pieces of rough available for cutting.
 As it is impractical to provide a list of our inventory online, it is best to contact me by email or phone for availability.
 Subscribing to my mailing list will also ensure that you receive updates on pre-cut gems that are made available.

 Q: I have some rough that I would like to have cut.
 Do you provide this service?

-A: Unfortunately, I are no longer able to offer this service.
-Growth of our business has forced me to permanently eliminate the cutting of others' rough.
+A: Unfortunately, I am no longer able to offer this service.
+The growth of my business has forced me to permanently eliminate the cutting of others' rough.
 By narrowing my focus and reducing project backlog, this change will help ensure that the excellent customer service our clients have come to expect will continue uninterrupted.

 Q: I have a finished gem that I would like to have recut.
 Do you do this?